Bounding temporal quantum correlations

 By using the vector ${\lambda=(\lambda_1,\ldots, \lambda_N)}$, the dual problem for the semidefinite program in Eq.~(\ref{ncsdp}) can be written as (see Ref.~\cite{sdpref} for a general treatment and Ref.~\cite{WEH06} for the discussion of a similar problem)

 where $diag(\lambda)$ denotes the diagonal matrix with entries $\lambda_1,\ldots,\lambda_N$.

-Let us denote with $p$ and $d$ optimal values for, respectively, the primal and the dual problem, then $d \geq p$.
+Let us denote with $p$ and $d$ optimal values for, respectively, the primal problem in Eq.~\eqref{ncsdp} and the dual problem in Eq.~\eqref{ncsdpD}.
+Then $d \geq p$.
 We shall provide a feasible solution for the dual problem with $d=N \cos(\frac{\pi}{N})$ and a feasible solution for the primal problem with $p=d$, this will guarantee the optimality of our primal solution.

 We start by finding the maximum eigenvalue for $W$.
 Since $W$ is a circulant matrix, its eigenvalues can be written as \cite{Gray}